abelsj60/my-site/app/data/the-story/story-chapter-one.md

 ---
 title: 'A magic quest'
 description: "This illustration depicts chapter one.
 A fairy is floating just off center, hands outstretched, fingers pointing downward.
 A golden lamp, etched with runes, floats before her.
 It's glowing, and hovers just beyond a young boy's fingertips.
 He looks upon it, jaw agape, in wonder.
 The fairy has dark black hair, with a single streak of white, and eyes that glow a light metallic blue.
 She's beaming and is dressed in a simple white top and purple leggings.
 The calves and feet are seem to glow with white strips of electricity.
 Her four wings — two long, two short — feature long, sharp, glowing blue veins.
 They follow the wing's angular contours with sharp turns and end in small open circles.
 Glowing white-yellow fairy dust twinkles all around her.
 The boy, who's mouth hangs open, is wearing a mint green hooded sweatshirt.
 It has yellow and white stripes on it.
 The two are inside a cozy wooden treehouse.
-A sky full of stars is spied through a magical door that's opened just the pair.
+A sky full of stars is spied through a magical door that's opened just behind the pair.
 The room is warm and friendly and full of mystery.
-To thier left hangs a yellow and purple paper lantern.
+To their left hangs a yellow and purple paper lantern.
 A squat, two-shelf bookcase stands beneath it and a big, upholstered brown chair stands in front of it.
 It's draped by a blue blanket.
 A blue rug stretches under the chair, an open book upon it.
 To the pair's right hang two bookshelves.
 They're full of books, a wild green plant, bottles, and a thick well-worn white candle that's dripping with wax.
 A boat's steering wheel is leaning against the wall beneath them."
 number: 1
 ---

-This was unbelievable.
+The stylish little fairy was too much for the wide-eyed boy.

-The wide-eyed boy's cardboard fort fell victim to a small fairy.
-She plowed into it with all the force of a cannonball after zipping uninvited through his window.
-Then she laughed, twice looked him up and down, and nodded.
+She zipped through his window and plowed into his cardboard fort with the force of a cannonball.
+A neon streak still twinkled behind her as she dusted herself off, looked him up and down, and nodded.
+Apparently satisfied, she flew close.

-"Want to find a magic lamp," she asked, floating eye-level.
+"Want to find a magic lamp," she asked, ignoring the destruction.

-The boy absolutely burst with delight.
+The boy was far, far too delighted to care about his ruined fort.

-"YES," he shrieked!
+"YES," he shrieked, bouncing up and down.
 "What do I do?"

-A quick grin spread across the fairy's bright face, filling the room with magic.
+A wide grin spread across the sprite's bright face, filling the room with magic.

-The boy began to float, and the sprite zipped downwards, racing to grab his hand before he could settle back to earth.
-Out the window they went, flying high over the moon toward her home — a magical land of grand adventure.
+She zipped downward as the boy began to float, racing to grab his hand before he could settle back to earth.
+Out the window they went, into warm night air, flying high over the moon toward her home — a magical land of grand adventure.

-By day, they searched for the lamp, soaring over pirate ships, chasing Jinn across sun-drenched sands.
-By night, they told amazing stories about each day's big adventures, competing always to tell taller tales.
+By day, they searched for the magic lamp, soaring over pirate ships, chasing Jinn across sun-drenched sands.
+And by night, they told amazing stories about each day's big adventures, competing always to tell taller tales.

 It was wonderful.

-Then, one night, the fairy sighed.
+Then, one evening, the fairy sighed.

 "You're growing up," she said.
 "Time to take you home."

 The boy began to sniffle.

-The fairy smiled kindly, then knocked on the floor.
+She smiled kindly, then knocked on the floor.

 A secret door opened behind them, stars within reach on the other side.

 The little sprite darted through.
-It was hours before she wooshed back, something squat and gold floating before her.
+It was hours before she whooshed back, something squat and gold floating before her.
 The boy's eyes, now heavy, popped wide at the sight of the very thing they'd always sought — a magic lamp etched round with runes that glowed brightly purple.

 "You had it the whole time," he exclaimed, beating back a ferocious yawn.